o3de/o3de.org/content/docs/user-guide/components/reference/vegetation/vegetation-asset-list.md

 weight: 150
 ---

 Use the **Vegetation Asset List** component to combine your vegetation assets into reusable asset lists.
-Configure *Vegetation Asset Descriptors*, asset-specific settings that are only used when the asset is spawned from this component.
+Configure *Vegetation Asset Descriptors*, asset-specific settings that are only used when the asset is spawned from this component's vegetation layer.
 Create Vegetation Descriptor Lists in the **Asset Editor** or define them in the component interface.

 ## Provider